stacknerd/ioBroker.msghub/docs/modules/MsgStorage.md

 ## What exactly is stored?

 By default `MsgStorage` writes a file called `messages.json`.
-In MsgHub it is typically configured as:
+In Message Hub it is typically configured as:

 - `baseDir: "data"` → file path becomes `data/messages.json`
 - `metaId: adapter.namespace` → ioBroker storage namespace